Accrued interest: What it is and how to calculate it

 How accrued interest works

-Accrued interest is based on a lot of factors, including the principal on a debt or an investment, the interest rate, timing and more.
+Accrued interest is based on a lot of factors, including the principal amount of the debt or investment, the interest rate, timing and more.

-When it comes to credit cards, interest is the same as the annual percentage rate (APR)Interest can accrue differently depending on the type of transaction.
-But one way to reduce the amount of interest you’re charged is by paying off your balance on time every month.
+For credit cards, interest is typically the same as the annual percentage rate.
+Credit card interest can accrue differently depending on the type of transaction.
+One way to reduce the amount of interest you’re charged is by paying off your balance on time every month.

-For saving or investing, interest that accrues is typically being earned.
+For savings or investment accounts, interest that accrues is typically being earned.
 As with borrowing, interest accrues based on the rate and how much money is saved or invested.

 Bonds are one example of an investment.
 When someone purchases a bond, they’re basically loaning money to the government or company they purchased it from.
 As the bond matures, interest accrues based on the initial investment.